TimeTravelPenguin/TikzAutomata/README.md

 # TikzGraph

-A library made to assist in making graph plots for LaTeX documents.
+A C# library made to assist in making Tikz graph plots for LaTeX documents.

 As an example, observe the following graph: